-In this section of the QTS test you will hear the questions spoken through your headphones.
-You have to type in the correct answer in the box provided.
-There are 45 seconds per question which means that you have to really pay attention to the details, make a note of the important figures and then use them to calculate the answer in the time allotted.
-There are 12 questions in this QTS test.
-As the name suggests, it is mental arithmetic so you are not allowed to use calculators in this test.
+In the QTS mental arithmetic section, the questions are spoken through your headphones.
+You have to type the correct answer into the box provided.
+There are 45 seconds per question, which means you have to pay attention to the details, make a note of the important figures, and then use them to calculate the answer in the time allotted.

-Topics covered in the mental arithmetic test are time, averages, as well as the four basic numerical functions (addition, subtraction, multiplication, and division).
+Topics covered on the mental arithmetic section are time, averages, and the four basic numerical functions (addition, subtraction, multiplication, and division).

-Although you have significantly more time in the QTS written test than in the mental arithmetic section this doesn’t mean to say that this section is easier.
+Although you have significantly more time on this section than on the mental arithmetic one, this does not mean this section is easier.
 On the contrary, the questions are much harder than the mental arithmetic ones.
-It is therefore essential that you are fully prepared for the tests.
-This is why we created this professional skills test practice pack, to give you the best chance of success.
+Therefore, it is essential that you begin to familiarise yourself with the test content and the question types and formats to ensure your success.
+Start preparing with our QTS Numeracy PrepPack™ today.

-A teacher is planning an outing for her class of 30 to go the local farm to see the sheep shearing in progress.
-The cost of each ticket to the farm for each pupil is £4.75 each with the accompanying helpers and teachers (3) each costing the same.
+Prompt: A teacher is planning an outing for her class of 30 to go the local farm and see the sheep shearing in progress.
+The cost of a ticket to the farm for each pupil is £4.75, with tickets for the accompanying helpers and teachers (3) each costing the same.
 The hire of the coach for everyone is £120.

-Q: How much will each person have to pay for the outing in order to cover the travel cost as well as the ticket to the farm?
+Question: How much will each person have to pay for the outing in order to cover the travel costs as well as his or her ticket to the farm?